Specified brands, countries and persons: Information requirements

-The Tobacco Products Duty Act (TPDA) permits us to ask for any information we believe we require about the supplies of specified brands, and supplies to specified countries.
-Examples of the kind of information we may consider asking for are:
+TPDA 1979 permits HMRC to ask for any information HMRC believe is required about the supplies of specified brands, countries and or persons.
+Examples of the kind of information HMRC may consider asking for are:

 - information on sales of specified brands and/or sales to specified countries;

 - information on the codes and pack marks used on supplies of specified brands and/or to specified countries;